Whistleblower Truck Driver Receives Lost Wages and Punitive Damages Pay-Out After Refusal to Haul Allegedly Unsafe Loads

 Protections for these drivers include but are not limited to blacklisting, firing, demotion, threats, intimidation, reassignment, or reduction in pay or hours.

 What are Other Scenarios Where the Truck Driver Is the Victim of Unsafe Practices?

 Truck drivers face challenges and should act as partners with other motorists in improving highway and roadway safety.
 Other scenarios where a truck driver may be a victim of unsafe company practices or procedures include:

-- A driver who is not made aware of known safety problems with his truck, bus or other commercial vehicle.
+- A driver who is not made aware of known safety problems with his truck, bus, or other commercial vehicles.

 - A driver who is injured by unsafe cargo securement practices.

-- A truck driver who drives a truck where insufficient, improper, or unsafe repairs or modifications were made without his or her knowledge.
+- A truck driver who drives a truck was insufficient, improper, or unsafe repairs or modifications were made without his or her knowledge.